 Make sure to call your credit card and debit card companies before you depart to notify them you’ll be traveling!
 Some cards have transaction fees for overseas use, so be sure and research that ahead of time.

 Do some research with your carrier to see what plans they have available for overseas use.
 I used to have T-Mobile service, which was great for overseas travel.
 But any carrier should have a variety of options depending on how much you’ll be using your phone.

 Try to text whenever possible, as it will use less data.
-Apps such as Whatsapp are popular for international texting and calling, as it uses wi-fi instead of data.
+Apps such as WhatsApp are popular for international texting and calling, as it uses wi-fi instead of data.

 In-room hotel phones often have very high rates, so use them only as a last resort.

-You’ll probably need an electrical adaptor for the outlets, as they are often different than here in the USA.
+You’ll probably need an electrical adapter for the outlets, as they are often different than here in the USA.
 Any store like Walmart will have these.
 Check out these web sites for country-specific information: